How to get from Amsterdam to Paris by train, bus or flight.

 Known as the City of Lights and the Capital of Fashion, fashion loving travelers will enjoy visiting famous designer boutiques and department stores in Paris like Printemps and Galeries Lafayette.
 From the Louvre museum to the Eiffel Tower, Paris boasts some of the world's most visited tourist attractions.
 There is something to appeal to everyone in this thrilling, international city.

-The fastest way to get to Paris from Amsterdam is by flight with an average travel time of 1 h 20 min.
+The fastest way to travel from Amsterdam to Paris is by bus with an average journey time of 6 h 45 min.

 The average frequency per day from Amsterdam to Paris is:

-However, we recommend checking specific travel dates for your route between Amsterdam and Paris as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip from Amsterdam to Paris as scheduled services by bus can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Amsterdam to Paris:
+These are the most popular departure and arrival points from Amsterdam to Paris:

-Direct services to Paris tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services tend to save you time and add more convenience in getting you to Paris as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Amsterdam and Paris.

 Here are some other resources that might have the information you need